Nusiq/regolith-filters/pytemplate/README.md

 which can be encoded in JSON.

 # Configuration settings
-- `templates_path: str` - a path to a directory with template files (relative to regolith working directory)
+- `templates_path: str` - a path to a directory with template files (relative to data folder in regolith working directory)
 - `bp_patterns: str` - optional glob patterns for matching JSON files in behavior pack (`**/*.json` by default)
 - `rp_patterns: List[str]` - optional glob patterns for matching JSON files in resource pack (`**/*.json` by default)
 - `trigger_phrase: str` - optional string used to trigger the template replacement.
 The default value is "TEMPLATE".